bloomreach/hippo-ckeditor/README.md

     git merge hippo/4.3.x
     git push origin hippo/4.4.x

+Update the version number of the project if necessary (e.g when moving from 4.9.2 to 4.9.3).
+Also update the cms release pom.

+### Situation from 12.5.0 (4.9.x)

+There is no need for specific hippo/4.9.x etc. branches since we create a specific release branch for every Hippo release anyway.
+So you can merge changes or new releases directly in the hippo/release/12.x branches without maintaining a hippo/4.9.x branch specifically.

+### Upstream changes new style

+To get upstream changes, first add a remote for the upstream CKEditor repository:

+    git remote add -f upstream https://github.com/ckeditor/ckeditor-dev.git

+When a new patch version is released upstream, its tag can be merged into the matching hippo-specific branch.
+You can find the current ckeditor version in package.json.
+For example, to merge upstream tag 4.9.3:

+    git fetch upstream
+    git checkout hippo/release/12.5
+    git merge 4.9.3

+Update the version number of the project if necessary (e.g when moving from 4.9.2 to 4.9.3).
+Also update the cms release pom.

 ### How to check CKEditor version in the browser

 Open the devtools / console and type on the console commmand line CKEDITOR.version.